NVIDIA/aistore/docs/etl.md

     JGHEoo89gg
     ```

-After all these steps we are ready to start the ETL containers.
-Just before we do that let's take a quick look at how our pods look like:
+Just before we started ETL containers our pods looked like this:

 ```console
 $ kubectl get pods